Hope you will find this helpful, if you have any more questions please feel free to contact us.

-Yes, some applicants are participating in events out of Auckland later in November, however the fundraising challenge needs to be completed by 1st November.
+Yes, some applicants are participating in events out of Auckland later in November, however, the fundraising challenge needs to be completed by 1st November.

 Can I only have online sponsorship on my everydayhero page?

-If you are fundraising through other activities you can add these amounts on to your everydayhero page as an offline amount and bank the funds directly to BNZ: 02 0264 0029018 06 (some banks have 3 digits 006).
-Please make sure you add your name and R4R (or other fundraising event) to ensure we allocate these funds to your efforts.
+If you are fundraising through other activities you can add these amounts to your everydayhero page as an offline amount and bank the funds directly to BNZ: 02 0264 0029018 06 (some banks have 3 digits 006).
+Please make sure you add your name and R4R (or other fundraising events) to ensure we allocate these funds to your efforts.

-How will Leprosy Mission support my off-line fundraising?
+How will Leprosy Mission support my offline fundraising?

 You can be provided with an off-line sponsorship form for names and amounts to be collected and then bank these donations to 02 0264 0029018 06 (or 006) with your name and R4R (or other fundraising event).